About Us

 Flora Gardens Primary School is popular and very well thought of locally.
 It enjoys a good reputation amongst parents in the surrounding area for its friendliness, high standards, care for pupils and pleasant environment.

 The School is very well equipped and resourced with good learning resources for all curriculum areas.
-The school has networked classroom PCs, laptops and iPad’s, equipped with an excellent range of up-to-date software and all classes have interactive whiteboards.
+The school laptops and iPad’s, equipped with an excellent range of up-to-date software and all classes have interactive whiteboards.

 The SENCo is responsible for special educational needs (SEN) and inclusion for all pupils including those who are more academically able.
-Pupils who speak English as an additional language (EAL) are supported by a part-time specialist teacher.
 A number of members of staff organise and run after-school clubs.
-At present we have 26 after school clubs.

 The School has a calm and friendly atmosphere.
 Pupils are treated with respect and expected in turn to honour their responsibilities to the school community.

 The School provides a broad curriculum, with appropriate emphasis on English, Maths, Science and ICT.
 The curriculum is delivered through a balanced whole-school Curriculum Map and supporting schemes of work, organised into a cycle of half-termly topics.
-We offer the full range of national curriculum subjects including specialist provision in a range of subjects, such as PE, Music, Spanish, History, Geography, RE/PSHE and Science.
-We also offer additional weekly lessons in Maths each afternoon for Years 1 - 6 taught by our Maths lead which focus on number and arithmetic skills.
+We offer the full range of national curriculum subjects including specialist provision in a range of subjects, such as PE, Music, Spanish, History and Science.
 This model of provision offers children enhanced experiences in a wide range of subjects from subject specialist teachers with a high degree of knowledge in that curriculum area.

 We have a whole-school system of assessment and record-keeping.
 Assessment processes reflect up-to-date practice.
 Pupil attainment is tested regularly and the School has an interactive tracking system to monitor progress.
 There are regular conferences between class teachers and the Special Educational Needs Coordinator (SENCo).
 Close liaison ensures that pupils with special or additional needs, and more academically able pupils, are well catered for.